hyperledger-archives/avalon/common/cpp/crypto/README.md

 Security notes
 --------------

-* **AES-GCM** When using of AES-GCM inside SGX enclaves to preserve confidentiality and integrity of data to be stored outside of the SGX enclaves a different unique or random 12-byte IV must be used for each encrypted message.
+* **AES-GCM** When using of AES-GCM inside Intel SGX enclaves to preserve confidentiality and integrity of data to be stored outside of the Intel SGX enclaves a different unique or random 12-byte IV must be used for each encrypted message.
   At most 2^32 distinct IVs can be used until the key needs to be regenerated for security.
 This limitation can possibly be mitigated in the future by using alternatives to AES-GCM like AES-GCM SIV.